 Name of breed: Sable Island Horse

-Country of origin: Sable Island (an island off the coast of Nova Scotia, Canada)
+Country of origin: Sable Island, Nova Scotia, Canada

 During the 19th and early 20th centuries, the horses on Sable Island were periodically rounded up for private use and sale for slaughter, so by the 1950s the horses were in danger of extinction.
-In 1960 the Canadian government placed the horses under protection of the law, insisting that people receive written permission before they could “molest, interfere with, feed or otherwise have anything to do with the ponies on the Island.”
+In 1960 the Canadian government placed the horses under protection of the law, insisting that people had to receive written permission before they could “molest, interfere with, feed or otherwise have anything to do with the ponies on the Island.”

-Modern day Sable Island Horse: The herd is unmanaged and legally protected from interference by humans.
+Modern day Sable Island Horse: Today the Sable Island horses live on the island unmanaged and legally protected from interference by humans.